looptribe/form-spatial/README.md

 ```

 ## Usage
-When you create a form set your Point field type as `'point'`:
+When you create a form set your Point field type as `Looptribe\FormSpatialBundle\Form\Type\PointType`:
 ``` php

 <?php